joowani/dtags/README.md

 #### Auto-completion

 Auto-completion for **zsh** and **bash** are supported.
-I recommend you to enable it if possible so you won't have to type the `@` symbol all the time.
+I recommend you to enable it so you won't have to type the `@` symbol all the time.

-For bash, place the following lines or something similar in your **~/.bashrc** (**~/.bash_profile** for OS X):
+For bash, place the following lines (or something similar) in your **~/.bashrc** (**~/.bash_profile** for OS X):
 ```bash
 if command -v register-python-argcomplete > /dev/null 2>&1; then